Pomax/BezierInfo-2/docs/chapters/curvature/content.en-GB.md

   return numerator / denominator
 ```

 That was easy!
-(Well okay, that "not a number" value will need to be taken into account by downstream code, but that's a reality of programming anwyay)
+(Well okay, that "not a number" value will need to be taken into account by downstream code, but that's a reality of programming anyway)

 With all of that covered, let's line up some curves!
 The following graphic gives you two curves that look identical, but use quadratic and cubic functions, respectively.
-As you can see, despite their derivatives being necessarily different, their curvature (thanks to being derived based on maths that "ignores" specific function derivative, and instead gives a formulat that smooths out any differences) is exactly the same.
+As you can see, despite their derivatives being necessarily different, their curvature (thanks to being derived based on maths that "ignores" specific function derivative, and instead gives a formula that smooths out any differences) is exactly the same.
 And because of that, we can put them together such that the point where they overlap has the same curvature for both curves, giving us the smoothest transition.

 <graphics-element title="Matching curvatures for a quadratic and cubic Bézier curve" width="825" src="./curvature.js"></graphics-element>